Here Are Some Great Things To Do In Heidelberg, Germany!

 How To Get To Heidelberg

 Heidelberg is located in the state Baden-Württemberg – which is located in the southwest of Germany.
-It follows the Neckar Rover – a branch of the Rhine.
+The Neckar River – a branch of the Rhine – runs through the city.
 It’s only about 15 minutes by S-train from Mannheim, but the next largest centre is Frankfurt.

 If you are arriving from farther away by train, you’ll end up at Heidelberg Hauptbahnhof (Central Station) which is located in the city centre, but not right in the Old Town.
 Check out the official Deutsche Bahn Website for schedules and to buy tickets.